dmchua/about-me/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Denise, a doctoral student at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) of the University of Hong Kong.
-I'm currently on my 2nd year and my anticipated graduation is on 2024.
+I'm Denise, a 2nd year doctoral student at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) of the University of Hong Kong.

 ## My research interest